-Summary criteria for project evaluation and selection publicly available Other (please specify): Info rmation on Responsibilities and Accountability y $\boxtimes$ Evaluation / Selection criteria subject to external advice or verification $\boxtimes$ In-house assessment Other (please specify): 3.
-N IANAGEMENT OF PROCEEDS Ove rall comment on section (if applicable): prod eeds once a year using an internal system.
-The net p iding will monitor and manage the allocation of green bond proceeds will be extended to Sumitomo Mitsui Banking allocation, unallocated proceeds will be invested in s is in line with market practice.
-Trac cking of proceeds: $\boxtimes$ Disclosure of intended types of temporary investment instruments for unallocated proceeds Other (please specify): Add itional disclosure: Allocations to future investments only Allocations to both existing and future investments Allocation to individual disbursements Allocation to a portfolio of disbursements Disclosure of portfolio balance of unallocated proceeds Other (please specify):
+Summary criteria for project evaluation and selection publicly available Other (please specify): Info rmation on Responsibilities and Accountability , \boxtimes Evaluation / Selection criteria subject to external advice or verification \boxtimes In-house assessment Other (please specify): 3.
+M ANAGEMENT OF PROCEEDS Over rall comment on section (if applicable): finar Banl nce proceeds once a year using an internal syste em.
+1 1.
+Per nt will monitor and manage the allocation of green The net proceeds will be extended to Sumitomo Mitsui Iding allocation, unallocated proceeds will be invested his is in line with market practice.
+Trac king of proceeds: ☐ Green Bond proceeds segregated or tracked by the issuer in an appropriate manner \boxtimes Disclosure of intended types of temporary inv proceeds estm ent instruments for unallocated Other (please specify): Add itional disclosure: Allocations to future investments only \boxtimes Allocations to both existing and future investments Allocation to individual disbursements Allocation to a portfolio of disbursements \boxtimes Disclosure of portfolio balance of unallocated proceeds Other (please specify):